Summer in Warsaw: things to do in Warsaw in the summertime

 • Cruises on the Vistula River in Warsaw.

-• Gondola, canoes, and wooden boats in the Wilanów district of Warsaw.
+• A gondola, canoes, and wooden boats in the Wilanów district of Warsaw.

 • FREE ferries across the Vistula River in Warsaw.